CBO: Repealing Health Coverage Mandate Would Save $338 Billion

 Getting rid of the requirement that everyone in the country have health insurance coverage would save the government $338 billion over the next decade, according to a Congressional Budget Office analysis released Wednesday.

 But that savings would come with 13 million fewer people having insurance coverage by 2027, CBO analysts say.
 Some of those people would not want to buy insurance, but others couldn't afford it.
-The study also concludes that premiums would rise 10 percent every year.
+The CBO also predicts that average premiums would be 10 percent higher in most years than they would be under current law.

 Wouldn't it be great to Repeal the very unfair and unpopular Individual Mandate in ObamaCare and use those savings for further Tax Cuts.....— Donald J. Trump (@realDonaldTrump) November 1, 2017

-Note: An earlier version of this story said the CBO predicted 10 percent annual increases in premiums if the individual mandate is removed.
-The agency predicts that average premiums would be 10 percent higher in most years.